Nisville, the Jazzfestival in Serbia

 Even if you are completely broke, you can still enjoy the music at Nisville.
 Access to most venues is free, only for the Earth / Sky stage, where the main acts play; a ticket is required.

-At the same time, Nisville is much more than just a music festival.
-As Serbia was not that long ago engaged in a bloody civil war, the festival is helping to process the past.
+At the same time, Nisville is more than just a music festival.
+As Serbia was not engaged in a bloody civil war long ago, the festival is helping to process the past.
 Religious tolerance and diversity are a vital part of the program.

 The friendly atmosphere is, therefore, all the more uplifting.
 Furthermore, the security measures are minimal – I saw no security gates and few fences, whilst the police mainly seemed there to enjoy the music.